kign/c4wa/etc/doc/language.md

 There is no built-in `NULL`.
-You can of course compare your pointer with `(type *) 0` if you wish, but technically 0 is a valid pointer value (this will be the address of your first local variable allocated on the top of the stack, which starts from memory address 0), so be very careful if doing something like that.
+You can of course compare your pointer with `(type *) 0` if you wish, but technically 0 is a valid pointer value (this will be the address of your first local variable allocated on the top of the stack, which starts from memory address 0), so be very careful when doing something like that.

-Almost all arithmetic operations, function calls and assignment require explicit type cast if types are inconsistent.
+Almost all arithmetic operations, function calls and assignment require explicit type cast if types are different.

 Local variables can be introduced anywhere in the program, but all share scope of the function.
 There aren't block-level locals.